borntofrappe/game-development/Games/Bang Bang/README.md

   Each piece is sized `42*92`, and the second/third sprites are meant to describe the body of the left/right cannon respectively.
 This piece is drawn behind the first sprite, and is meant to be rotated from the bottom center.
 Consider turning the shape from `(21,64)`

-- `background` matches the size of the window

 ## Resources

 - [Gameplay footage](https://www.youtube.com/watch?v=Y89ByQPqODk)